Coronavirus Update for Maternity Services

 These restrictions are reviewed regularly and any further changes will be communicated via this page and our social media channels:

-- Lateral flow COVID tests MUST be taken by all women and their nominated partner when attending for any scan, appointment or visiting
+- Lateral flow COVID tests MUST be taken by all women and their nominated partner before attending for any scan, appointment or visiting

 - Appropriate PPE must be worn at ALL TIMES when in the hospital.